randym32/Blackwood.Core/Documentation/articles/menu-configuration.md

 application.

 Note: the menu definitions are not connected to a menu system.
-Another assembly such as `Blackwood.WinForms` is needed for thate.
+Another assembly such as `Blackwood.WinForms` is needed for that.
 This provides the foundation for the definition.

 ## Overview